zihengjackchen/OOD-Detection-and-Fallback-for-AV/README.md

 7. `image_agent.py`: [Learning-by-Cheating](https://github.com/dotchen/LearningByCheating) agent.
 Takes an image as input and outputs an action.
 This project also adds OOD detection and fallback methods.

 ### Contributions
-1. Testing and modifying OOD detection method and fallback mode.
+1. Improved the safety of autonomous vehicles by designing and testing the out-of-distribution (OOD) detection method and fallback mode
+2. Introduced three distinct weather modifications that resulted in up to 100% more accident cases, thoroughly testing the detection algorithm's accuracy and fallback mode
-2. Integrating OOD detection method and fallback mode into the pipeline.
+3. Integrated Python-based OOD detection algorithms and fallback protocols into the CARLA simulation pipeline to ensure robust end-to-end vision-based driving
-3. Designing and running experiments.
+4. Designed and conducted experiments that revealed a 92% OOD detection accuracy, reducing collision scores by up to 50% and route-change proportions by 46% during adverse weather conditions